30th Bombardment Squadron: Inter-war years

 The squadron was reconstituted as the 30th Bombardment Squadron on 24 March 1923 and assigned to the 7th Bombardment Group in inactive status.
-In June 1926, it was organized as a Regular Army Inactive (RAI) unit, at Langley Field, Virginia, with its personnel serving as associates of the 20th Bombardment Squadron there.
+In June 1926, it was organized as a Regular Army Inactive (RAI) unit, (Note: Regular Army Inactive units were constituted in the regular army.
+Although they were not activated, they were organized with reserve personnel during the 1920s and early 1930s.
+Although they had reserve personnel assigned, they were not Organized Reserve units, and because they had no regular personnel they were considered inactive in the regular army.
+Clay, p. vi.) at Langley Field, Virginia, with its personnel serving as associates of the 20th Bombardment Squadron there.
 This organization lasted only a few months, and in February 1927, the reservists were withdrawn from the unit, and it was reassigned from Third Corps Area to Ninth Corps Area.
 On 15 January 1930, it was again organized as an RAI unit, training at Kelly Field.

 On 24 June 1932 the reservists assigned to the squadron were withdrawn and it was activated at Rockwell Field, California and assigned to the 19th Bombardment Group.
 At Rockwell, the squadron was equipped with a variety of amphibious aircraft and light bombers.
 The squadron moved on 25 October 1935 to March Field, California when the Army and the Navy executed an agreement that transferred Rockwell and two other Army fields to the Navy.
 At March, the squadron transitioned to the Martin B-10 bomber.
 It participated in 1st Wing maneuvers in 1935 and 1938 and General Headquarters Air Force maneuvers in 1938.
 It also participated in joint exercises, including coastal defense exercises in 1937, an antiaircraft exercise in Pennsylvania in 1939 and an amphibious landing exercise near Fort Ord, California in 1940.